Saneeitas/MediFinder/README.md

 # MediFinder
-A location Based Hospital Finder Mobile Application
+A location Based Hospital Finder Mobile Application.
-A Mobile App that locate nearest hospitals to users location
+A Mobile App that locate nearest hospitals to users location.